 All facilities are equally well equipped for females and males.
 Traditionally, fewer women than men have graduated in NEXT's fields of work, and the candidates available for recruiting have often predominantly been males.
 The management structure reflects the composition of the technical staff.
-Of the 29 employees at the end of 2020, 4 are women.
-At year-end 2020, the parent company has 4 board members, of which 2 are women.
+Of the 26 employees at the end of 2021, 4 are women.
+At year-end 2021, the parent company has 4 board members, of which 2 are women.
 The parent company complies with Norwegian legal requirement with respect to gender representation in the board of directors.
-The board has not taken any special measures.